mscaudill/tabbed/paper/paper.md

 with open('sample.txt', 'r') as infile:
     reader = Reader(infile)
-    # Tell the reader to only read these Tabbed rows
+    # Tell the reader to only read these tabbed rows
     reader.tab(Start_Time ='>=2/09/2022 9:37:00', Annotation = 'exploring')
     result = reader.read()
 ```